eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/Lesson 3_How_to_solve_problems.md

 What is the first thing we should do to solve a problem like this one?

-Start writing code
+* Start writing code
-<mark>Make sure we understand the problem </mark>
+* Make sure we understand the problem
-Search Google for the answer
+* Search Google for the answer
-Work out an algorithm that solves it
+* Work out an algorithm that solves it